rubiety/flight_leverage/source/blog/2014-08-06-round-the-world-on-us-airways-90k-award.markdown

 Unfortunately the plane did not end up being adorned in Hello Kitty livery, but the service was fully Hello Kitty.
 Hello Kitty aprons, Hello Kity coasters, Hello Kitty menus, Hello Kitty checkin kiosks, Hello Kitty boarding passes, even Hello Kitty *toilet paper*!
-It was definitely an interesting experience.
+It was definitely a ridiculous experience.

 Besides the Hello Kitty, this flight was my best business class flight ever.
 The service was outstanding, and EVA's reverse herringbone seat is just about